seppovic/check_mk-plugins/jolokia_generic/README.md

+# Obsolete!
+You might want to use the [mk_jolokia.py](https://github.com/tribe29/checkmk/blob/master/agents/plugins/mk_jolokia.py) plugin shipped with check_mk since at least 1.6.0 as it is actively maintained.

 # jolokia_generic
 This plugin extends the original jolokia_metrics distributed with check_mk.
 It adds the functionality to include userdefined MBeans/Attributes to the